-Forestry Grant Scheme - Sustainable Management of Forests archive - Sustainable Management of Forests - Species Conservation - Predator Control for Capercaillie and Black Grouse Page 1 of 5

 Sustainable Management of Forests - Species Conservation - Predator Control for Capercaillie and Black Grouse

-This is an old version of the page

-This is an old version of the page

-Date published: 13 January, 2016
+This is an old version of the page Date published: 21 March, 2016

-Date superseded: 25 January, 2015
+Date superseded: 19 July, 2023

-To see recent changes to this guidance, check the bottom of this page.

 Table of Contents

 Aim

 Grant support

 Application eligibility criteria

 Supporting information

 Scoring criteria

 How to claim

 Technical guidance

 Recent changes

-Previous versions

 Download guidance

 Aim

 This option offers support for predator control to benefit capercaillie and black grouse which are vulnerable to predation.

 This option is only available on forested land.

+Grant support

-Grant support This is an annual grant to support the costs of labour and materials needed to undertake predator control within a 1.5 kilometre radius around active lek or breeding sites.
+This is an annual grant to support the costs of labour and materials needed to undertake predator control within a 1.5 kilometre radius around active lek or breeding sites.
 This includes labour costs for shooting and trapping of pest mammals and birds, the monitoring of traps, the humane despatch of live animals, the completion of annual monitoring returns, and associated material costs such as traps.

 The grant rate is £6.60 per hectare, per year for up to a maximum of five years.

 You can use the Woodland Improvement Grant - Habitats and Species option to support related works which would be beneficial for capercaillie or black grouse habitat management such as removal of fencing, heather swiping, or woodland thinning.

 Please discuss these with your woodland officer.

-Application eligibility criteria Please check that you are eligible to apply for Forestry Grant Scheme funding before you begin your application.
-Sustainable Management of Forests You must have an approved Forest Plan for woodland areas of 100 hectares or more.
+Application eligibility criteria

+Please check that you are eligible to apply for Forestry Grant Scheme funding before you begin your application.

+Sustainable Management of Forests

+You must have an approved Forest Plan for woodland areas of 100 hectares or more, unless in exceptional circumstances a Management Plan is deemed suitable.

 For woodland areas less than 100 hectares you must have an approved Management Plan or Forest Plan.

+Long-term Forest Plan technical guidance

+Management Plan

-Long-term Forest Plan technical guidance Management Plan Please see the 'Supporting Information' section below for the details you need to supply us when applying for this option.
+Please see the 'Supporting Information' section below for the details you need to supply us when applying for this option.

 You must use the appropriate standard template to give this information.

 Predator control must take place within capercaillie and black grouse core areas or areas that reflect current distribution.
-You can find core areas on the Forestry Commission Scotland Map Viewer in the FCS Grants & Regulations - FGS (2014-20) Eligibility/Scoring Criteria folder.
+You can find core areas on the Scottish Forestry Map Viewer in the FGS Target and Eligibility Areas folder.

 You must provide evidence of leks and this must be supported by your local capercaillie and black grouse project officer (or RSPB).

 You can apply for grant aid for the area within 1.5 kilometres of an active lek site.
 However, you may need to control predators on adjoining sites.

+All of your proposed work must comply with the UK Forestry Standard .

-Other eligibility criteria You must carry out mammal and bird control in a legal and humane manner.
-You must also comply with all appropriate legislation and Codes of Practice including: - the Open General Licence as issued each year by the Scottish Ministers - the British Association for Shooting and Conservation (BASC) Codes of Practice on Shooting, Lamping, Trapping of Pest Mammals and Trapping of Pest Birds - avoid using snares in capercaillie woods We only pay grants for predator control on forest land.
+Other eligibility criteria

+You must carry out mammal and bird control in a legal and humane manner.

+You must also comply with all appropriate legislation and Codes of Practice including:

+- the Open General Licence as issued each year by the Scottish Ministers - the British Association for Shooting and Conservation (BASC) Codes of Practice on Shooting, Lamping, Trapping of Pest Mammals and Trapping of Pest Birds - avoid using snares in capercaillie woods

+We only pay grants for predator control on forest land.
 Forest land can include up to 20 per cent integral open ground.

 It is desirable if the entire area within the 1.5 kilometre radius (706 hectares) is included in your application.
 Collaboration, where appropriate, will therefore be viewed favourably.

 As black grouse have their lek sites on open ground, an application for predator control on agricultural land may also be required through the Agri-Environment Climate Scheme.

 You must keep monitoring forms and submit these annually.